OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-01.md

 ## 1 Chronicles 1:11

-Mizraim was the ancestor of the people of
+Mizraim was father to the line of

 > Lud, Anam, Lehab, Naphtuh,